South Africa Parliament arson suspect appears in court | DW | 04.01.2022

 A 49-year-old man charged with arson in connection with the fire in South Africa's Parliament appeared in court on Tuesday.

-The man was facing five charges including arson, possession of an explosive device, housebreaking and theft.
+The man was facing five charges including arson, theft, housebreaking and contravention of the National Key Points Act.

+National Prosecuting Authority spokesperson Eric Ntabazalila told reporters outside court that man was also found with an explosive, but did not give further details.

 The man's lawyer, advocate Luvuyo Godla, said his client "denies and rejects those charges."